-*This evaluation should occur within two weeks of hire.
-If you are not scheduled to attend one of these orientation events within 2 weeks of your hire date, please call the Occupational Health Clinic at (615) 936-0955 for an appointment.
+*If you cannot attend one of these events, call the Occupational Health Clinic at (615) 936-0955 for an appointment.

 What are the requirements?
 Each contagious disease below has specific requirements.
 Unless otherwise noted, we require official documentation of all vaccines, labs and Xrays.
 New employees who have not had the required services will receive these services at no charge during their new employee screening.

 TB Testing – New employees need two tuberculin skin tests during the 12 months prior to hire date, and one of them needs to be within 3 months of hire.
 If you’ve had a positive TB skin test before, we’ll need a chest x-ray within 6 months of your hire date.
 Complete the TB Screening Questionnaire if you have ever had a positive (abnormal) TB skin test.